IntelligenzaArtificiale/Free-Auto-GPT/README.md

 from langchain.tools import DuckDuckGoSearchTool #tool get interet live info

 from FreeLLM import ChatGPTAPI # FREE CHATGPT API
+#or
+from FreeLLM import HuggingChatAPI

 # Instantiate a ChatGPT object with your token
 llm = ChatGPTAPI.ChatGPT((token="YOURTOKEN")

+# or use HuggingChatAPI if u dont have CHATGPT account
+# llm = HuggingChatAPI.HuggingChat()

 # Define the tools
 wikipedia = WikipediaAPIWrapper()